alphagov/tech-ops-cluster-config/README.md

-# Government Shared Platform (come up with a better name please) - Teams
+# GDS Supported Platform - Teams

-...
+Cluster configuration for GDS teams using the GDS Supported Platform.

 ## Prerequisites